krykry321/Handwritten-Equation-Solver/README.md

 ## Dataset
 https://www.kaggle.com/xainano/handwrittenmathsymbols
-We utilize the digits 0~9 and symbols +-×÷ of it.
+We utilize the digits 0~9 and operators +-×÷ of it.

 ## Links
 https://www.geeksforgeeks.org/handwritten-equation-solver-in-python/